 The European Commission announced via a press release on March 7, 2017 that Mattias Björnmalm of qBionano is one of the “thirty highly-promising researchers [that] have been selected to showcase the EU’s actions dedicated to excellence and worldwide mobility in research”.
-More info can be found via the website and the print version (pdf).
+More info can be found in the booklet (PDF).

 Photos from the award ceremony can be found here.

 Today the European Union is celebrating the one hundred thousandth fellow benefiting from the Marie Skłodowska-Curie Actions.
 To mark this milestone in the history of the Marie Skłodowska-Curie Actions, 30 highly promising researchers have been selected to showcase the EU’s actions dedicated to excellence and worldwide mobility in research.
 Since the launch of the programme 20 years ago, the share of female participants has been exceptionally high and 18 of the selected researchers are women.

 The 30 chosen researchers represent the 100 000 fellows who have been supported by the Marie Skłodowska-Curie Actions over the past two decades.
 The group includes 28 European nationals, one from each EU Member State, one from Colombia and one from New Zealand.
 Their research topics cover a wide spectrum, ranging from tackling climate change and ground breaking research on fighting cancer to the prevention of violent radicalisation.
 The 30 researchers have outstanding potential: they achieved the highest evaluation scores in the 2016 call for proposals for individual fellowships.
 They competed with 8916 proposals submitted by other researchers; of which nearly 1200 proposals were selected for funding.